zeromile/ceo-challenges/README.md

     2. Create a `nav.css` file
 8. Open the `day09c/index.html` file and create an HTML template with `!` + `TAB`
 9. `<link>` Both the styles.css and nav.css files (remember that they are in the `css` folder)
+10. In Bash/Terminal, inside the `Desktop/ceo-web-dev/day09c` folder, add, commit, and push:
+    1. `git add .` to add all the new files and folders to the staging area
+    2. `git commit -m "new files"` to commit the staged files to the local repo
+    3. `git push origin main` to push the local repo to GitHub

 ## Past Challenges: ##
 - [Day 09b - Tuesday(08/30/2022)](https://github.com/zeromile/ceo-challenges/tree/day09b)